sanyaade-iot/blog/_posts/2014-12-12-holiday-lights.md

 Happy Holidays from Spark!

-Last week many of us Sparklers met in person for the first time at our first big holiday party and hackathon!
+While our HQ is in SF, our team is actually spread out all over the globe.
+Last week was the first time that every single Spark team member was in the same room at the same time - an occassion which called for our first big holiday party and hackathon!
 It was awesome, and we'll be posting more fun projects from the hackathon soon.
-In decorating for the party, Christine insisted the tree be internet connected, and so we excitedly set off to work.
+In decorating for the party, Christine naturally insisted our tree be internet connected, and so we excitedly set off to work, creating something worthy of a Spark holiday party.
 Here's what we built:

 Internet connected cheer lights and buttons!
 ----------

 Since it was a party, the lights needed to be something that would engage everyone and be interactive.

-We had plenty Spark Cores, so naturally the decorations could react to input from anywhere in the world.
+We had plenty of Spark Cores, so naturally the decorations could react to input from anywhere in the world.
 But what should we use as input?
-If only there were something worldwide, something contagious, something appropriate for the season.
-But of course!
-They would be powered by, and generate Holiday Cheer.
+If only there were something worldwide...something contagious...something appropriate for the season...But of course!
+The decorations would be powered by and generate Holiday Cheer.

 <div class="full">
 <a href="http://www.hackster.io/middleca/holiday-cheer-lights">